 Will I need a car?

 Hungary has a great public transportation network that connects all areas of the country.
 While cars are convenient when travelling outside of the larger cities they are not absolutely necessary.
-In larger cities like Budapest, it is best to use public transportation as the quality of the roads is not always up to the standards Western Europeans and North Americans would be used to, and there is a fair amount of traffic congestion during peak hours.
+In Budapest, there is a comprehensive public transport system consisting of buses, trains, trams and a metro.

 How bad is the weather in winter?

 Like most of Europe, Hungary can get quite cold during winter.
 However, most residents and Hungarians enjoy skiing and a whole range of winter sports during the cold season.
 There are also a number of spas and resorts with natural hot springs that residents in Hungary can enjoy all year round.

 Will I have access to English-language media?